A WI State Trail Pass is required for bicyclists 16 years of age or older to ride the Gandy Dancer Trail. You do not need a pass when hiking.

 Gandy Dancer Trail Events:

 The Wisconsin DNR has requirements that need to be followed if your group wants to plan an event using the Gandy Dancer Trail.
-Please contact the Forest & Parks Dept for more information at 715-349-2157.
-For information on events taking place on the Gandy Dancer Trail, please check out Burnett County's Calendar of Events
+Please contact the Forest & Parks Dept. for more information at 715-349-2157.

-Please note - the trail will NOT be closed to other users during special events; however, please be prepared to encounter these groups on the trail.
+Please note - the trail is NOT closed to other users during special events; however, please be prepared to encounter these groups on the trail.